vooze/arc-black-ubuntu/README.md

 ## Changes made

 - Changed from blue to black (#282828)
+- Made text white insted of gray-ish.
+- Made default text darker, so it's easier to read.
 - Changed nautilus + GtkFileChooserDialog to have a less dark sidebar.
 - Made two versions, with and without OSX buttons.
 - Disabled transparency